-A casual ankle boot that got its name from the game of polo, the chukka boot was once solely associated with off-duty Sloanes in mustard coloured trousers.
-Fortunately, it’s possible to scrub that out of your mind these days and embrace what is one of the best easy-wearing footwear styles.
+A casual ankle boot that got its name from the game of polo, chukka boots now supersede their origin.
+Once solely associated with off-duty Sloanes in mustard-colored trousers, it’s easy to embrace what is one of the best easy-wearing footwear styles.

 “The chukka boot is a simple, low-ankle boot with three main pieces of leather in the pattern and either two or three eyelets,” says Tim Little, owner and creative director of Grenson.
-“The exact origin is unknown, but the assumption is that ‘chukka’ refers to a polo chukka, which is a seven-minute period of the game.
-Opinion divides as to whether polo players wore this type of boot to ride or whether it was what they wore after a game.”
+“The exact origin is unknown, but the assumption is that ‘chukka’ refers to a polo chukka, which is a seven-minute period of the game.”